The line tightens, and the rod doubles over.

 You don’t have to offer something to mention it on your website.

 You could write a whole article or a series of articles about accommodation fit for fishermen around your area, and then punt your own business as the best fishing charter in the region.

 You’re creating more opportunities to feature in Google.

-And I repeat: if you’re not comfortable adding content to your site, hire me to do it.
+Reminder: if you’re not comfortable adding content to your site, hire us to do it.

 A fishing charter company with a Yahoo or Google account probably won’t put off people too much.

-When they see your email address they’ll probably think the owner of this company’s not interested in peripheral things, only getting into the water to fish.
+When they see your email address, they’ll likely think the owner of this company’s not interested in peripheral things, only getting into the water to fish.